ozbunae/Housing_Data/README.md

 # Phase 2 Project

 ## Project Description

-Dave and Brenda are a young couple with hefty financial backing looking to purchase several properties and provide the manual labor to flip them into suitable Airbnb rentals.
-They are unsure of where to buy, if it is even worth it to spend the time flipping a house, and what size house would be profitable?
+For this project I used housing data from King County Washington which is the Seattle area.
-For this project I used housing data from King County Washington combined with data from the Airbnb website to help make determinations
+Moving on from basic EDA, this project centers around using linear regression and ordinary least squares methods to predict the price of housing data.

 ### 1.1 The Data